ak4m410x01/TODO_API/README.md

 ### Key Features:

+_Developed a robust TODO API leveraging **Django Rest Framework** and **PostgreSQL**, enabling users to seamlessly register with a unique username and password.
+Implemented secure authentication through security token features, facilitating secure login processes.
+The API further supports the creation of tasks with an initial false status, allowing users to mark them as complete upon task completion._

-- Django Rest Framework: Implemented RESTful endpoints to facilitate seamless communication between the front and back end, ensuring optimal performance and scalability.
+- **Django Rest Framework:** Implemented RESTful endpoints to facilitate seamless communication between the front and back end, ensuring optimal performance and scalability.
-- PostgreSQL Database: Designed and maintained a PostgreSQL database to store and manage TODO tasks efficiently, ensuring data integrity and reliability.
+- **PostgreSQL Database:** Designed and maintained a PostgreSQL database to store and manage TODO tasks efficiently, ensuring data integrity and reliability.
-- User Authentication: Implemented secure authentication mechanisms using Tokens to control access to the TODO API, prioritizing data security and privacy.
+- **User Authentication:** Implemented secure authentication mechanisms using Tokens to control access to the TODO API, prioritizing data security and privacy.

 <div align="center">
    <img src="./assets/images/cover.png">